Database Penetration Testing using Sqlmap (Part 1)

 - Support for database process’ user privilege escalation via Metasploit’sMeterpreter getsystem command.

-Sometimes you visit such websites that let you to select product item through their picture gallery if you observer its URL you will notice that product item is call through its product-ID numbers.
+Sometimes you visit such websites that let you select product item through their picture gallery if you observer its URL you will notice that product item is called through its product-ID numbers.

 Let’s take an example

 So when attacker visits such kind of website he always checks for SQL vulnerability inside web server for lunching SQL attack.

 The attacker will try to break the query in order to order to get the error message, if he successfully received an error message then it confirms that web server is SQL injection affected.